anytizer/ocunit/README.md

 **Run OCUnit at your own risk.** Clone your OpenCart database for use with OCUnit.
 Please learn its aspects, before using it.
 Otherwise, you may end up with a corrupted database or lost information.

 OCUnit is better when you are about to setup a __new store__.
-If you setup a store live without havng a local copy of catalog memo, do not run these tests.
+If you have already setup a live store without having a local copy of catalog memo, do not run these tests.

 You can however run selected tests that do not delete or truncate the database.

 **Disclaimer Story**: This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart), but the implementation of OpenCart to run a store.
 Hence, please do not expect a code coverage test for OpenCart.